-B. Volunteer Fire Relief Association Fund - (Continued)
+B. Volunteer Firefighter's Relief Association

 Change of Assumptions.
 None

 Changes in Plan Provisions.
 There was a benefit level change from \$1,100 to \$1,150 during the measurement period.

 Change of Assumptions.
 1) The expected investment return and discount rate decreased from 2.50% to 2.00% to reflect updated capital market assumptions.
 2) The mortality assumption was updated from the rates used in the July 1, 2017, Minnesota PERA Police & Fire Plan actuarial valuation to the rates used in the July 1, 2019 Minnesota PERA Police & Fire Plan actuarial valuation.